 According to this MasterCard you'll stay in the system for 5-years.

-Can You Still Get Approved for Merchant Account?
+Can You Still Get Approved for a Merchant Account?

-There are some payment processors that may be willing to work around the situation and there are payment alternatives depending on your business model.
-You can contact Fintechmerchantaccounts.com to learn more and discuss your options..we have approved merchants that have been on the MATCH and TMF list.
+There is a very short list of payment processors that may be willing to work with you and your situation.
+There are payment alternatives for you based on your business model.
+You can start by contacting us at Fintechmerchantaccounts.com to learn more and discuss your options.
+We have approved many merchants accounts that have been on the MATCH and TMF list.
 I am usually called after someone has their merchant account terminated from a traditional payment processor.
 I look forward to speak with you.